How to make a Perfect Latte at Home (with an espresso machine)

 A Latte Glass or Cup

-A typical latte glass is 240ml.
+A typical latte glass is 240ml (or 8oz).
 Getting a glass or cup of coffee this size will help you to measure the ideal amount of milk that you need to pour.

 Espresso machine certainly makes it easier to brew coffee for your latte.
 Better machines also have a steam wand, which steams milk to the ideal temperature.